 It is not unusual for patient to experience pain after this appointment with the dentist.
 A painkiller such as nurofen plus can be taken if pain persists.
 The dentist in geelong will discuss this with you.

-Root canal Second appointment with Geelong Dentists
+Root canal Second Appointment

 During the second appointment with the dentist, once again rubber dam placed on the tooth, local anesthetic given.
 Then the tooth is opened, washed out with antibacterial solution and the endodontic files are used to clean the tooth.
 The files are used in ascending sizes and the tooth is infection free.
 A dressing is placed by the dentist which has no pain killer and a temporary filling is done by the dentist.